OpenDrift/opendrift-conda-packages/README.md

 ## For maintainers

 ### Uploading new versions

+Make sure you have conda-forge and noaa-orr-erd in your channels, with conda-forge higher priority.

 1. Update version-numbers and make sure URLs point to new versions in `meta.yml` for each package.
 2. Run `./build-all.sh` to build packages into `packages/`.